4kpros/cdn/README.md

 git clone https://github.com/4kpros/cdn.git
 cd go-cdn/
 ```
- - By default, the container uses ` as a sample environment file.
+ - By default, the container uses `.env.example` as a sample environment file.
 You can directly update this file with your values.
 However, it would be better to integrate Vault to manage your secrets in your CI/CD pipeline.
 Or if you user Kubernetes.

 ### 2. Build and start the container